Why do cats stare at the wall or stare at literally nothing?

 3. Head Pressing Against A Wall

 This article gives more information about the medical condition when the cat presses its head against the wall.
 This is entirely different from sitting still and staring at the wall.
-This article has sound advice but as always ask a veterinarian which with thanks to Just Answer you can now do on this page if you have immediate concerns.
+The article has sound advice but as always ask a veterinarian if you have immediate concerns.

 Although not specifically related to why do cats stare at the wall, this syndrome does correlate with the cat showing signs of unusual behavior and it may include staring into space.